We're sorry, but all tickets sales have ended because the event is expired.

 Rotation will maintain degree of flexibility to address specific interests or practice needs of APNs.

-This CE program has been approved for 12.0 hours of Category A CE technologist credit as designated by The Society for MR Radiographers & Technologists (SMRT) a RCEEM of the ARRT.
+This CE program has been approved for 9.0 hours of Category A CE technologist credit as designated by The Society for MR Radiographers & Technologists (SMRT) a recognized continuing education evaluation mechanism (RCEEM) of the The American Registry of Radiologic Technologists (ARRT).

 Ari Goldberg, MD, PhD